ShiYaya/prompt-for-cross-modal-tasks/README.md

 - A Good Prompt Is Worth Millions of Parameters?
 Low-resource Prompt-based Learning for Vision-Language Models
 - Align and Prompt: Video-and-Language Pre-training with Entity Prompts
 - Unified Multimodal Pre-training and Prompt-based Tuning for Vision-Language Understanding and Generation
+- A Good Prompt Is Worth Millions of Parameters: Low-resource Prompt-based Learning for Vision-Language Models

 ### 基于prompt的生成式方法
 - VL-T5: Unifying Vision-and-Language Tasks via Text Generation